Fleet Cost Savings | 15 Tips To Make Efficiencies In Your Vehicle Fleet Operations

 Method 8 | Vehicle Maintenance

-Maintaining vehicles correctly is a must to minimise downtime.
+Maintaining vehicles correctly is important to minimise downtime.

 Drivers should undertake regular vehicle checks for items such as fluids and lights.
 In addition, ensure you check any remedial mechanical repair work against the manufacturer’s warranty, avoiding unnecessary costs.